-- (1) Extensions that do not apply in the context of the public internet, - (2) Semantics that will mislead a relying party about the certificate information verified by CHTCA, and - (3) commonNames or subject Alternative Name extension of certificate subject contains internal names or reserved IP addresses.
+- (1) Extensions that do not apply in the context of the public internet; - (2) Semantics that will mislead a relying party about the certificate information verified by CHTCA; and - (3) Internal name or reserved IP address that may be contained in the commonName field of subject DN or in the entry within the subject alternative name extension.

-If a subordinate CA of CHTCA is capable of issuing TLS/SSL certificates, it uses X.509 v3 extension method to support certificate transparency (CT).
-The method is as follows:
+If a subordinate CA of CHTCA is capable of issuing TLS certificates, the CA will support CT via X.509v3 extension in the certificate, as described below.